appdev-lessons/contact-book-first-database/content.md

 At this point, you should stop copy-pasting and instead start typing out the examples again.
 We very much want to build muscle memory around using ActiveRecord.
 {: .bg-red-100.py-1.px-5 }

+Create a new file called `contact.rb` in the `app/models/` folder in your codespace, and fill it in with the following:

 ```ruby
 # app/models/contact.rb